Worshipful Company of Tylers and Bricklayers: Support for the crafts

 The company, unusually for livery companies, supports three separate recognised crafts within the building industry.
 These are bricklaying, roof slating and tiling, and hard-surface wall and floor tiling – crafts which are each as relevant today as they were five hundred years ago.

 The company has always taken a special interest in those training in these crafts.
 It awards prizes for excellence achieved by students on courses at vocational colleges and in The Corps of Royal Engineers, the company's link regiment, and also for success in craft competitions such as Skillbuild.
 It is actively involved in a scheme leading to the revived qualification of Master Craftsman.
 Every three years the company makes awards in each of its crafts to buildings or projects completed in that period.

 Awards

-The company makes a number of awards as part of its historic commitment to encouraging the very highest levels of craftsmanship in – bricklaying, roof slating and tiling and hard-surface wall and floor tiling – crafts which are as relevant today as they were five hundred years ago.
+The company makes a number of awards as part of its historic commitment to encouraging the very highest levels of craftsmanship in – bricklaying, roof slating and tiling and hard-surface wall and floor tiling – uniquely ancient crafts which have become even more relevant today than they were six hundred years ago.